MicrosoftDocs/win32/desktop-src/DevNotes/tip-testinfo-structure.md

 ### properties

 The test properties.
-This value is only present if this is only present when the *option* value of 131072 is specified in the call to [TestCreate](tip-testcreate-function.md).
+This value is only present when the *option* value of 131072 is specified in the call to [TestCreate](tip-testcreate-function.md) or [TestOpen](tip-testopen-function.md).
 This field can be set to a combination of the following values.

 | Value	| Description |
 |-------|---------|